 I guess I’ll start at the beginning of my “trying to get pregnant” journey.
 I got married to my soon to be ex-husband (that is a story for another time) when I was 27 and he was 38.
 Let’s just call him Doug for the story’s sake.
 He already had two sons from his first marriage who were pretty much grown up, as Doug was 18 and 20 when he had his boys.
 He then had the brilliant idea to get a vasectomy as a 20-year-old and some wack job doctor actually went ahead and performed the procedure.
 Doug and I decided to get the vasectomy reversed in December of 2013 which was two months after we got married.
 Just in case anyone wants to know or has questions about that, it cost us $10,000 and was NOT covered by insurance.
 It was also a pretty painful surgery for him but we thought we’d be able to get pregnant once things were ready to go.
 The surgery was “successful” in the fact that he had sperm.
 But he had around 100,000 – 200,000 or so per ejaculation when the average healthy man should have around 20 million per ejaculation.
 Once we found that out, we both assumed it was his sperm that was the reason for why I wasn’t getting pregnant.

 We then moved to Switzerland in September of 2014 for Doug to start a new company and pursue his dreams.
 We still had sex whenever I was ovulating but that was about it for the “trying”.
 I was a little hesitant to get pregnant over there just because I was SO far away from my friends and family and I figured that was why it wasn’t happening.
 I wasn’t used to being so far from home and I was very stressed out a lot due to the uncertainty of his business and our financial situation over there.
-Switzerland is a VERY expensive place to live and being married to a serial entrepreneur (whose companies never succeed) is also very hard and taxing on the mind and bank account.
+Switzerland is a VERY expensive place to live and being married to a serial entrepreneur can be hard at some times.
 So, I just figured I was still young enough and had plenty of time to get pregnant and have the 3-4 kids that I always pictured I would have.
-Then very abruptly in September of 2015, Doug informed me that we had to move back to Austin, TX because he was stepping down from his company due to his business partner being a crazy person (this always seemed to happen to my ex-husband and again, a story for another day).
+Then very abruptly in September of 2015, Doug informed me that we had to move back to Austin, TX because he was stepping down from his company due to it not working out with his business partner.

 So, off we moved back to Austin and I was SO happy to be back in the states.
 We moved to a suburb of Austin called Steiner Ranch and I loved it!
 Doug was busy with his new business with his new partner but I felt like the pregnancy was just around the corner.
 I must admit, I did like to drink wine, a lot of it.
 I think partly because I was unhappy in my marriage and depressed about the pregnancy thing taking so long.
 After being back for about 11 months, we bought our first house.
 It was my absolute dream house and I had a perfect room picked out for a nursery!
 I was sure I’d get pregnant then- taking prenatal pills, tracking my ovulation, etc.